Harry Brown (film): Plot

-Frampton has deduced that Harry is behind all the recent shootings, but her boss—Superintendent Childs—is dismissive, convinced of an escalating gang war, and congratulates her on a new position he has "arranged" for her.
+Frampton has deduced that Harry is behind all the recent shootings, but her boss—Superintendent Childs—is instead convinced that they are all part of an escalating gang war.
+Childs orders a major police operation on the estate, which results in a riot.
+Harry discharges himself from the hospital to find Noel.

-Childs leads a major police operation on the estate, which escalates into a riot.
-Meanwhile, Harry discharges himself from the hospital.
-Driving to the estate, Frampton and Hicock are involved in a car crash in which Hicock is severely injured.
-Harry appears and takes them into Sid's pub, where Frampton calls for backup and informs Harry that Sid is Noel's uncle, so shooting Noel is dubious at best.

-Harry discovers Sid hiding Noel in the basement, but has an emphysema fit, allowing Sid to disarm him and reveal himself as the gang's true leader.
-Sid suffocates the injured Hicock, and Noel begins to strangle Frampton.
-A weakened Harry draws a concealed ankle pistol and kills Noel; Sid then shoots Harry and prepares to finish him, as two red police sniper dots mark Sid's chest.
-Unaware of this, Sid is baited by Harry to raise his gun and is immediately shot dead by the outside marksmen.
+Driving onto the estate to stop Harry, Frampton and Hicock are involved in a car crash in which Hicock is severely injured.
+Harry rescues them and takes them to Sid's pub, where Frampton warns Harry that Sid is actually Noel's uncle.
+Harry discovers that Sid has been hiding Noel, but his guard drops due to another emphysema attack, allowing Sid to disarm him and reveal himself to be the gang's real leader.
+Frampton tries to call for backup but is stopped by Noel, who begins to strangle her after Sid suffocates Hicock to death.
+Though weakened, Harry draws a concealed revolver and kills Noel; Sid prepares to kill Harry in retaliation only to be shot dead by police snipers, who have responded to Frampton's call.

-At a press conference after the riot, Superintendent Childs announces that Frampton and Hicock are to be awarded medals, but denies evidence of a vigilante.
-Harry walks towards the now quiet and gang-free underpass.
+At a press conference after the riot, Superintendent Childs announces that Frampton and Hicock are to be given awards (the latter posthumously), but stresses there is no evidence a vigilante was involved in the case.
+Harry is then seen walking towards the underpass, which is now quiet and gang-free.